mihai2000q/ConsiliumTempus-be/docs/api/Api.Workspace.md

 - _**currentPage**_ is used to specify the current page
 - _**order**_ is used to order the collection
 - _**name**_ is used to filter by name
+- _**isPersonalWorkspaceFirst**_ is used to place the personal workspace of the user on top of the others

 #### Get Collection Workspace Response